Lydia2010/TV-app/README.md

    seasons
    episodes

-2. Create service file.

-3. To write useful routs in app-routing module.

-4. Ta make all inputs for components, what you need to use for project to app.module

-Getting started

-npm install
-npm run serve
+2. Create service file to invoke backend services.
+Each service from the file will be called from within appropriate component.

+3. Create app-routing-module.ts file to set all routes.

+4. Create app.module which contains all necessary imports.